laminas/laminas-mvc/docs/book/quick-start.md

     post body.
   - `DELETE` expects an "id" to be matched during routing, and will call the `delete()` method.
-- `Zend\Mvc\Console\Controller\AbstractConsoleController` extends from
+- `Laminas\Mvc\Console\Controller\AbstractConsoleController` extends from
-  `AbstractActionController`, but provides methods for retrieving the `Zend\Console\Adapter\AdapterInterface` instance, and ensuring that execution fails in non-console environments.
+  `AbstractActionController`, but provides methods for retrieving the `Laminas\Console\Adapter\AdapterInterface` instance, and ensuring that execution fails in non-console environments.

-> For version 3, the integration component [zend-mvc-console](https://docs.zendframework.com/zend-mvc-console/) must be installed.
+> For version 3, the integration component [laminas-mvc-console](https://docs.laminas.dev/laminas-mvc-console/) must be installed.
 It can be done via Composer:
 > ````bash
-> composer require zendframework/zend-mvc-console
+> composer require laminas/laminas-mvc-console
 > ```
-> If you are not using the component installer, you will need to [add this component as a module](https://docs.zendframework.com/zend-mvc-console/intro/#manual-installation).
+> If you are not using the component installer, you will need to [add this component as a module](https://docs.laminas.dev/laminas-mvc-console/intro/#manual-installation).

 To get started, we'll create a "hello world"-style controller, with a single action.
 First, create the file `HelloController.php` in the directory